bihanviranga/virtual_memory/replace_string_in_heap/README.md

 `print_str_addr_loop.c` is the same example, looped forever.
 While this program is running, the Python script will attempt to change the string in heap.

-`replace_string_in_heap.py` is the script that, given a PID, find a string in the heap and replaces it with a given string.
+`replace_string_in_heap.py` is the script that, given a PID, finds a string in the heap and replaces it with a given string.